magnusram05/selfteachcs/CS-61A-ProfBrianHarvey.md

 - Creative literacy: writing code. just reading English language is not considered literate.
 Must know how to write
 - Genre literacy: Just like we have to adapt to different genres of literature - Shakespeare era, era after that.. we need to adapt to different programming languages and styles within that

+29-Mar-2025

+[Alan Kay distinguished lecture series Part-2: https://archive.org/details/ucberkeley_webcast_qxDGE1-S_LE]

+Context is more important than logic - ex.: Choosing the correct data structure will do solve most of the problem we are trying to solve than the algorithm (or logic)

+Problem solving has more than one dimension - lateral thinking

+There are three mentalities - Kinesthetics (children - real-world) => Images (young adults - concrete) => Symbolics (adults - abstraction)
+Ex.: Mouse helps locate things on the screen - Kinesthetics is how easy UI design should be.
+Mouse as a UI tool is so basic for the user to operate.

+When designing UI systems, it should do the thing it is supposed to do.
+At the same time, it should let the user make full use of the underlying system.
+Example - MaC OS is a wrapper around unix.

+Anyone new to tennis can learn to play tennis in one afternoon by not letting the mind interfere with thing we are supposed to do when playing tennis - when we don't try too hard we can learn anything easily.

+So any great UI design takes into account the human psychology and the three mentalities to problem solving - don't make them try too hard.
+It should feel natural.